connectivecpp/utility-rack/doc/about.md

 Nathan Deutsch: Hi!
 My name is Nathan Deutsch and I'm the newest member of the Chops Net team.
 I'm a software engineer located in Bellevue, Washington.
 Outside of work I like to play jazz guitar and go camping.
 I'm also the best pool player in the state - I'm accepting all challengers if anyone thinks they're good.

-Nathan's GitHub is https://github.com/n-deutsch/ and my personal website is http://www.nathandeutsch.com.
+Nathan's GitHub is https://github.com/n-deutsch/ and his personal website is http://www.nathandeutsch.com.

 ## A Cliff Note on Behavior Driven Development